stubillwhite/biweekly-coding-problems/problems/pokemon-data-science.md

 Pokedex Data

-- pokedex_number: The entry number of the Pokemon in the National Pokedex
+- pokedex_number: The entry number of the Pokémon in the National Pokedex
-- name: The English name of the Pokemon
+- name: The English name of the Pokémon
-- german_name: The German name of the Pokemon
+- german_name: The German name of the Pokémon
-- japanese_name: The Original Japanese name of the Pokemon
+- japanese_name: The Original Japanese name of the Pokémon
-- generation: The numbered generation which the Pokemon was first introduced
+- generation: The numbered generation which the Pokémon was first introduced
-- issublegendary: Denotes if the Pokemon is sub-legendary
+- issublegendary: Denotes if the Pokémon is sub-legendary
-- is_legendary: Denotes if the Pokemon is legendary
+- is_legendary: Denotes if the Pokémon is legendary
-- is_mythical: Denotes if the Pokemon is mythical
+- is_mythical: Denotes if the Pokémon is mythical
-- species: The Categorie of the Pokemon
+- species: The Categorie of the Pokémon
-- type_number: Number of types that the Pokemon has
+- type_number: Number of types that the Pokémon has
-- type_1: The Primary Type of the Pokemon
+- type_1: The Primary Type of the Pokémon
-- type_2: The Secondary Type of the Pokemon if it has it
+- type_2: The Secondary Type of the Pokémon if it has it
-- height_m: Height of the Pokemon in meters
+- height_m: Height of the Pokémon in meters
-- weight_kg: The Weight of the Pokemon in kilograms
+- weight_kg: The Weight of the Pokémon in kilograms
-- abilities_number: The number of abilities of the Pokemon
+- abilities_number: The number of abilities of the Pokémon
-- ability_?: Name of the Pokemon abilities
+- ability_?: Name of the Pokémon abilities
-- ability_hidden: Name of the hidden ability of the Pokemon if it has one
+- ability_hidden: Name of the hidden ability of the Pokémon if it has one

 Base stats

 - total_points: Total number of Base Points
-- hp: The Base HP of the Pokemon
+- hp: The Base HP of the Pokémon
-- attack: The Base Attack of the Pokemon
+- attack: The Base Attack of the Pokémon
-- defense: The Base Defense of the Pokemon
+- defense: The Base Defense of the Pokémon
-- sp_attack: The Base Special Attack of the Pokemon
+- sp_attack: The Base Special Attack of the Pokémon
-- sp_defense: The Base Special Defense of the Pokemon
+- sp_defense: The Base Special Defense of the Pokémon
-- speed: The Base Speed of the Pokemon
+- speed: The Base Speed of the Pokémon

 Training

-- catch_rate: Catch Rate of the Pokemon
+- catch_rate: Catch Rate of the Pokémon
-- base_friendship: The Base Friendship of the Pokemon
+- base_friendship: The Base Friendship of the Pokémon
-- base_experience: The Base experience of a wild Pokemon when caught
+- base_experience: The Base experience of a wild Pokémon when caught
-- growth_rate: The Growth Rate of the Pokemon
+- growth_rate: The Growth Rate of the Pokémon

 Breeding

-- eggtypenumber: Number of groups where a Pokemon can hatch
+- eggtypenumber: Number of groups where a Pokémon can hatch
-- eggtype?: Names of the egg groups where a Pokemon can hatch
+- eggtype?: Names of the egg groups where a Pokémon can hatch
 - percentage_male: The percentage of the species that are male.
-Blank if the Pokemon is genderless.
+Blank if the Pokémon is genderless.
-- egg_cycles: The number of cycles (255-257 steps) required to hatch an egg of the Pokemon
+- egg_cycles: The number of cycles (255-257 steps) required to hatch an egg of the Pokémon

 Type defenses